MoVieDrive: Urban Scene Synthesis with Multi-Modal Multi-View Video Diffusion Transformer: Experiments

 \subsection{Dataset and Experimental Setup}

-\paragraph{Dataset.} Following previous works~\cite{gao2024magicdrive,gao2025magicdrive-v2,wang2024drivedreamer}, we conduct experiments on the challenging nuScenes~\cite{caesar2020nuscenes} dataset.
-The nuScenes dataset is a real-world autonomous driving benchmark, containing 700 training videos and 150 validation videos.
-We use the official training and validation splits for experiments.
-For layout condition, we extract road maps and box maps following~\cite{wang2024drivedreamer,gao2024magicdrive} and prepare 3D occupancies following~\cite{li2024syntheocc}.
-For reference conditions, we employ the first frames of all camera views following the common practice~\cite{wang2024drivedreamer}.
-For text conditions, we utilize the camera intrinsic and extrinsic parameters as the camera prompt and prepare text prompts using CogVLM2-Caption~\cite{yang2025cogvideox}.
-For multi-modal training data preparation, we employ RGB videos from the official dataset and generate depth maps with Depth-Anything-V2~\cite{yang2024depth} and semantic maps with Mask2Former~\cite{cheng2022masked}.
-Note that other off-the-shelf models can also be used to prepare multi-modal training data.
-Since the goal of this work is not to surpass the state-of-the-art depth or semantic models but to demonstrate multi-modal multi-view scene generation in a unified model, we leave the integration of more state-of-the-art models for future work.
+\paragraph{Dataset.} Following the state-of-the-arts~\cite{gao2024magicdrive,gao2025magicdrive-v2,wang2024drivedreamer,zhao2025drivedreamer}, we mainly conduct experiments on the nuScenes~\cite{caesar2020nuscenes} dataset, a real-world autonomous driving benchmark.
+On nuScenes, we use the official training and validation splits.
+For each training scene, we randomly select a sequence at each iteration.
+For the layout condition, we extract road maps and box maps following~\cite{wang2024drivedreamer,gao2024magicdrive} and prepare 3D occupancies following~\cite{li2024syntheocc}.
+For context reference conditions, we employ the first frames of all camera views following the common practice~\cite{zhao2025drivedreamer}.
+For the text conditions, we utilize the camera intrinsic and extrinsic parameters as the camera prompt and prepare text prompts using CogVLM2-Caption~\cite{yang2025cogvideox}.
+For multi-modal data preparation, since no groundtruth multi-modal data are provided, following the common practice, we generate depth maps with Depth-Anything-V2~\cite{yang2024depth} and semantic maps with Mask2Former~\cite{cheng2022masked} for multi-modal training.
+In practice, when groundtruth multi-modal data are provided, our approach can be used to train a unified model for multi-modal multi-view scene generation.
+Here, we use these models because they are widely used for depth and semantic prediction in autonomous driving scene understanding, but other off-the-shelf models can also be used to prepare multi-modal data, and we leave the integration of more state-of-the-art models for future work.
+Additionally, we evaluate our approach on the Waymo dataset~\cite{sun2020scalability}.
+On Waymo, we use the official training and validation splits with the three front views for video generation.